april-org/april-ann-tutorials/MNIST-MLPs/README.md

 takes note of the best validation loss iteration and keeps a copy of the model.
 This copy is updated every time the validation loss is improved, until a simple convergence criterion is true.
-Different stopping criteria are available by default in APRIL-ANN, in this case we use the most basic, we train the CNN until the validation loss is not improved for 400 epochs.
+Different stopping criteria are available by default in APRIL-ANN, in this case we use the most basic, we train the MLP until the validation loss is not improved for 400 epochs.
 The pocket algorithm is implemented by the object `trainable.train_holdout_validation`.